Raymond G. H. Seitz: Retirement

 Since retiring from the foreign service, Seitz has held numerous directorships, governorships, and trusteeships.
 He was Senior Managing Director at Lehman Brothers International from 1995–1996, and Vice-Chairman from 1996–2003.
-He has held non-executive directorships on the boards of British Airways, Hong Kong Telecom, Marconi, General Electric Co, Rio Tinto Group and Cable & Wireless.
+He has held non-executive directorships on the boards of British Airways, Hong Kong Telecom, Marconi, General Electric Company, Rio Tinto and Cable & Wireless.
 As of November 2004, he is currently on the boards of the Chubb Group, PCCW, and Hollinger International.

 He was a trustee of the National Gallery between 1996 and 2001 and was a member of the Founding Council of the Rothermere American Institute, University of Oxford.

 He is a current governor of the Ditchley Foundation.

 He is a former trustee of the Royal Academy of Arts and the World Monuments Fund.
 He is a former member of the Advisory Council of the Institute for International Studies at Stanford University.

 He is married with three children.